RileyHayesAdvertising/Wit-And-Delight/wp-content/plugins/video-embed-thumbnail-generator/readme.txt

 After you select a thumbnail it will be registered in the Wordpress Media Library and added to the video's attachments.
 Unused thumbnails will be deleted.

-In the plugin settings you can set the default maximum width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
+In the plugin settings you can set the default maximum video width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
 If you generate thumbnails, the video display dimensions will be adjusted automatically to match the size and aspect ratio of the video file.
 You can make further adjustments if you want.
+There are options to always fill the width of the template or to always set videos to the maximum width setting regardless of their resolution.

 You can add subtitle and caption tracks by choosing properly formatted WebVTT files from the media library or entering a URL directly.
 Enter the two-letter language code and the label text that will be shown to users.
 Currently the Video.js and WordPress default players do not work with the "default" attribute but I will add the option to turn a text track on by default if that changes in the future.
 The WordPress default player does not differentiate between captions and subtitles, but Video.js will show a different icon depending on the selection.

-I highly recommend using <a href="http://handbrake.fr/">Handbrake</a> to make a file with H.264 video and AAC audio in an MP4 container.
+I highly recommend using <a href="http://handbrake.fr/">Handbrake</a> to make a file with H.264 video and AAC audio in an MP4 container before uploading.
 If you're encoding with Handbrake make sure that "Web Optimized" is checked.
 Using Apple's Compressor, the "Streaming" setting should be "Fast Start" (not Fast Start - Compressed Header).

 The plugin can use FFMPEG or LIBAV to encode videos and make thumbnails if you have one of them installed on your server.
-You can even choose to generate thumbnails and alternate video formats automatically whenever a new video is uploaded to the database.
+You can choose to generate thumbnails and alternate video formats automatically whenever a new video is uploaded to the media library, and there are buttons to generate thumbnails and alternate video formats for every video already in the media library.

 By default the plugin looks for FFMPEG in `/usr/local/bin` but if the application is installed in a different place on your server, you can point it to the correct place in the plugin settings.
 Users running WordPress on Windows servers should try using Linux-style paths (with forward slashes instead of backslashes and a forward slash `/` instead of `C:\`).

-If you have the proper libraries installed, you can choose to replace your uploaded video with an H.264 file of the same resolution, and generate as many as five additional formats depending on your original source.
-1080p, 720p, or up to 480p H.264, WEBM, and OGV.
+If you have the proper libraries installed on your server, you can choose to replace your uploaded video with your preferred format, and generate as many as six additional formats depending on your original source.
+1080p, 720p, and 360p H.264, same resolution WEBM and OGV, and a custom format.
 Different browsers have different playback capabilities.
-Most desktop browsers can play H.264, and all modern mobile devices can play at least 480p H.264.
+Most desktop browsers can play H.264, and all modern mobile devices can play at least 360p H.264.
 If you create multiple H.264 resolutions, the highest resolution supported by the device will be served up automatically.
 The plugin will not upconvert your video, so if you upload a 720p video, it will not waste your time creating a 1080p version.
-There was a time when it seemed like a good idea to provide OGV or WEBM for some desktop browsers, but Firefox supports H.264 playback in Windows & Linux now and will soon support it in Mac.
-I no longer recommend encoding OGV or WEBM unless you expect a large number of no-Flash sticklers visiting your site.
+There was a time when it seemed like a good idea to provide OGV or WEBM for some desktop browsers, but Firefox supports H.264 playback in Windows & Linux now and will support it in Mac OS starting in November 2014.
+I no longer recommend encoding OGV or WEBM unless you expect a large number of no-Flash sticklers visiting your site, or if you're making an open source principled stand against H.264.
 However, your needs may vary.

 The files will encode in the background and will take some time to complete, depending on your server setup and the length and size of your video.
 The plugin adds a Video Encode Queue menu to the Tools menu.
 You will see encoding progress, the option to cancel an encoding job, and you should get an error message if something goes wrong.
 Users on Windows servers may get inconsistent results with the encoding queue.

-Encoded H.264 files can be fixed for streaming using "movflags faststart" introduced in recent versions of FFMPEG/LIBAV, or qt-faststart or MP4Box if you have one of them installed in the same directory as your encoder and select it in the plugin settings.
+Encoded H.264 files can be fixed for streaming using "movflags faststart" introduced in recent versions of FFMPEG/LIBAV, or qt-faststart or MP4Box if you have one of them installed on your server and select it in the plugin settings.
 Without one of these options enabled, FFMPEG/LIBAV will place moov atoms at the end of H.264 encoded files, which in some cases forces the entire file to download before playback can start.

-If you want to make ogv, webm, or H.264 files available and can't use the FFMPEG encode button, you can upload your own files to the same directory as the original and the plugin will automatically find them.
-For example, if your main file is awesomevid.mp4, the plugin will look for awesomevid-1080.mp4, awesomevid-720.mp4, awesomevid-480.mp4 (up to 480p H.264), awesomevid.webm and awesomevid.ogv as well.
+If you want to make OGV, WEBM, or H.264 files available and can't use the FFMPEG encode button, you can upload your own files to the same directory as the original and the plugin will automatically find them.
+For example, if your main file is awesomevid.mp4, the plugin will look for awesomevid-1080.mp4, awesomevid-720.mp4, awesomevid-360.mp4, awesomevid.webm and awesomevid.ogv as well.
+If your videos don't conform to that naming structure, you can manually assign them from the media library.
 No matter what format your original video is, you can use it in the shortcode and the plugin will attempt to find all compatible formats related to it.
-For example, you might have an AVI called awesomevid.avi which is not compatible with any browser, but if you have other formats encoded already, [KGVID]http://yoursite.com/awesomevid.avi[/KGVID] will ignore the incompatible AVI file, but find those other formats and embed them.
+For example, you might have an AVI called awesomevid.avi which is not compatible with any browser, but if you have other formats encoded already, `[KGVID]http://yoursite.com/awesomevid.avi[/KGVID]` will ignore the incompatible AVI file, but find those other formats and embed them.

 If you want to make it easier for users to save your videos to their computers, you can choose to include a link by checking the "Generate Download Link Below Video" button.

 Sometimes for various reasons you might need to embed video files that are not saved in the Wordpress Media Library.
-Maybe your file is too large to upload through the media upload form (if it is, I suggest the excellent "Add From Server" plugin), or maybe it's hosted on another server.
+Maybe your file is too large to upload through the media upload form (if it is, I suggest the excellent "<a href='https://wordpress.org/plugins/add-from-server/'>Add From Server</a>" plugin), or maybe it's hosted on another server.
 Either way, you can use the tab "Embed Video From URL" in the Add Media window.
 Just enter the Video URL manually, and all other steps are the same as the Media Library options.
 The plugin will look for alternate encoded files in the same directory as the original, but this takes a long time when the video is on another server so it will only check for them once.

 To embed videos on other sites you can use code like this.